 7) Information Protection Processes and Procedures — Ensure you have a ‘known good” baseline configuration for your systems that have been hardened to meet industry best practices (e.g., NIST or DISA).
 Implement good change management procedures to ensure changes are approved by management and documented.
 Don’t forget to also backup your data!

 8) Data Loss Prevention (DLP) Technology — Keep and maintain audit/log records on your systems.
 Protect networks and telecommunications from unauthorized use and access.
-Monitor or prevent data leakage by limiting use of removable media in accordance to company policy.
-For example, DLP software can be used to restrict use of USB drives and/or web e-mail that is not authorized.
+Monitor or prevent data leakage by limiting the use of removable media in accordance with company policy.
+For example, DLP software can be used to restrict the use of USB drives and/or web e-mail that is not authorized.

 Detect: Develop and implement the appropriate activities to identify the occurrence of internet security breaches.

 9) Detect and monitor for anomalies and breaches — Detect and analyze network and system events for unusual activity.
-Small businesses should review access logs and web logs for unusual activities, spikes in activity or large number of failed login attempts.
-For example, do you see any unauthorized accounts added on your systems?
-Are your daily web logs larger than normal that don’t correlate to average web traffic?
+Small businesses should review access logs and weblogs for unusual activities, spikes in activities or a large number of failed login attempts.
+For example, do you see any unauthorized accounts added to your systems?
+Are your daily weblogs larger than normal that doesn’t correlate to average web traffic?
 It is also critical to install and keep up-to-date anti-virus software on all of your systems.
 Continuously monitor for detected malware and remove malware immediately when detected.
 Also, scan the network for vulnerabilities and patch systems consistently and timely.

-Invest into Security Information Event Monitoring (SIEM) systems designed to help correlate and aggregate security events in a centralized console.
+Invest in Security Information Event Monitoring (SIEM) systems designed to help correlate and aggregate security events in a centralized console.
 Intrusion Detection Systems (IDS) should also be implemented for larger networks.

 Respond: Develop and implement the appropriate activities to take action regarding a detected internet security breach.